 Basement conversions and extensions in London are increasing in popularity, mainly because the area is short of buildable space.
 Expanding the floor footprint of the property is critical for creating more space in a growing family home.
 From a developer’s perspective, increasing the size of the property with a basement conversion is a great way to add substantial value and make a considerable return on investment.

 We usually see these types of rooms used in basement conversions:

-To limit all risks, completing several different surveys will help build a great understanding of your limitations.
+To limit all risks, completing several different surveys will help build a great understanding of your limitations and possibilities.
 This will help make a more robust Planning Application and give your engineers the correct information to design your basement safely.